Covariance Estimation for Matrix-valued Data: Simulation

 We consider $ n=50, 100, 200 $, and $ (p,q)=(20,30), (100, 100) $.
-We compare our proposed estimators with the banded estimator of \citet*{bickel2008regularized}, the tapering estimator of \citet{Cai2010} and the sample covariance estimator.
-For the three comparison estimators, we directly estimate the corresponding covariance matrices from $ \{\vecc (\Xb_i), 1\leq i\leq n\} $ without using the Kronecker decomposition.
-We use the resampling scheme to choose the bandwidth for Bickel's banded estimator and Cai's tapering estimator.
-The random splits procedure is repeated for $N = 10$ times.
+We compare our proposed estimators {with the sample covariance estimator; the banded estimator \citep{bickel2008regularized}; the tapering estimator \citep{Cai2010}; the doubly banded and tapering estimators $\tilde{\M\Sigma}_{\mathcal{B}}(k_1,k_2)$ and $\tilde{\M\Sigma}_{\mathcal{T}}(k_1,k_2)$ defined in Sections \ref{bandable} and \ref{tapering}, respectively.
+We use the resampling scheme to choose the bandwidths for \citet{bickel2008regularized}'s banded estimator, \citet{Cai2010}'s tapering estimator and the corresponding doubly banded and tapering estimators.
+The random split procedure is repeated for $N = 10$ times. }

-We report several quantities, $\|\hat{\boldsymbol\Sigma}-\boldsymbol\Sigma\|_{F}$, $ \|\hat{\boldsymbol\Sigma}-\boldsymbol\Sigma\|_1 $ and $ \|\hat{\boldsymbol\Sigma}-\boldsymbol\Sigma\|_{2} $, where $ \hat{\boldsymbol\Sigma} $ can be our proposed estimators, Bickel's banded estimator, Cai's tapering estimator and naive sample covariance estimator.
-These quantities characterize the estimation errors for the covariance matrices.
-We also report the $ \hat{k}_1 $ and $ \hat{k}_2 $ for our proposed methods and $ \hat{k} $ for \citet*{bickel2008regularized}'s banded estimator and \citet{Cai2010}'s tapering estimator.
-We summarize the averages of these quantities over 100 Monte Carlo repetitions in Tables \ref{Table:simulation3} and \ref{Table:simulation4} and Tables S1-S4 in Section 5.1 of the Supplementary File.
-Their associated standard errors are summarized in Section 5.2 of the Supplementary File.
+We report several quantities, $\|\hat{\boldsymbol\Sigma}-\boldsymbol\Sigma\|_{\F}$, $ \|\hat{\boldsymbol\Sigma}-\boldsymbol\Sigma\|_1 $ and $ \|\hat{\boldsymbol\Sigma}-\boldsymbol\Sigma\|_{2} $, where $ \hat{\boldsymbol\Sigma} $ can be our proposed estimators and { the other five comparison estimators.} These quantities characterize the estimation errors for the covariance matrices.
+We also report the $ \hat{k}_1 $ and $ \hat{k}_2 $ for our proposed methods and the doubly banded/tapering estimators; and $ \hat{k} $ for \citet{bickel2008regularized}'s banded estimator and \citet{Cai2010}'s tapering estimator.
+We summarize the averages of these quantities over 100 Monte Carlo repetitions in Table \ref{Table:simulation3} and Tables \ref{Table:simulation1}--\ref{addsims4} in Section \ref{sec:num:simu:1} of the Supplementary File.
+Their associated standard errors are summarized in Section \ref{sec:simu:se} of the Supplementary File.

-From these tables, we can see that our proposed methods always perform better than the comparison methods in terms of estimation errors.
-For Case 1, the oracle $ k_1$ and $k_2$ for the banded estimator are both $ 1$.
-Noticing that $ B_1({\bf 1}_p)=T_2({\bf 1}_p)$, the oracle $ k_1$ and $k_2$ for the banded estimator are both $ 2$, so our method can select $ \hat{k}_1$ and $ \hat{k}_2$ accurately.
-For Case 2, when $ \rho_1 $ and $\rho_2$ increase, the selected bandwidths $ \hat{k}_1 $ and $ \hat {k}_2 $ for the proposed method also increase, which is as expected.
+From these tables, we can see that our proposed methods always perform better than all comparison methods in terms of estimation errors. {In addition, the doubly banded and tapering estimators perform generally better than the other three comparison estimators (sample/banded/tapering). } For Case 1, the oracle $ k_1$ and $k_2$ for the banded estimator are both $ 1$.
+Noticing that $ B_1({\bf 1}_p)=T_2({\bf 1}_p)$, the oracle $ k_1$ and $k_2$ for the tapering estimator are both $ 2$, so our method can select $ \hat{k}_1$ and $ \hat{k}_2$ accurately.
+For Case 2, when $ \rho_1 $ and $\rho_2$ increase, the selected bandwidths $ \hat{k}_1 $ and $ \hat {k}_2 $ for the proposed method also increase.